andela-Taiwo/News-App/README.md

 This is an app that provide news headlines for user

 # Getting Started
-clone this repository
+- Clone this repository with "git clone https://github.com/andela-Taiwo/Test-News-App.git"
-run npm install
+- run npm install to install the dependencies.
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 # Prerequisites
 - Node JS